Alan-Nixon/util-functions-nodejs/Readme.md

 10. dayDifference

    This function meant for finding the difference of days between two dates like when you pass dayDifference("08-31-2005","08-16-2005") returns 15 it will only return absolute value like when we subtracting each days then if it is -15 it returns 15

    note: date must in format MM-DD-YYYY

 11. getDay

    This functions returns day of the date like if the date is 30 6 2024 then it is sunday pass the argument as MM-DD-YYYY

 12. daysOfYear

    This function returns how much days of the year is completed now if it is leap year then the february

 13. retryPromise

    This function helps you to retry promises if needed so you can pass a async function and other optional arguments one is count of retry default it will be three and the time needed to retry in milliseconds

    for ex: retryPromise(fn: any, retry: number = 3, delay: number = 1000)

    it will call the function 3 times and return your result if you not pass the number of retry in every second

 14. validateEmail

    As the name of the function it is to validate the email in web development validations are very important so some commmon validations are added in the package for the form all the validations are each functions like validate email, password ,phone number and name etc you need to pass your email in the function and it will return true if it is valid otherwise false

 15. validatePassword

    To validate password 1 argument and boolean return

 16. validatePhone

    To validate phone number 1 argument and boolean return

 17. validateName

    To validate name 1 argument and boolean return

 18. validateFullName

    To validate full name 1 argument and boolean return

 19. other validations

    validateURL, validateCreditCard, validateIPV4, validateDate, validateHexColor, validateMACAddress, validateIPv6, validateUUID, validateCreditCardCVV, validateLatitude, validateLongitude, validateHTMLTag, validateCountryCode, validatePassportNumber, validateBinary, validateYouTubeURL, validateMongoObjectId

 20. formatDate

    send your date here and it will update the string and return back

 21. getRelativeTime

+22. camelToSnake and snakeToCamel

+   This functions convert the text to both camel case and snake case we all know that in JS camel case is the standard way of coding and in python we mostly use snake case in both function we can convert from one style to another

 package name is util-functions and the functions that i created from the problems that i have faced it will have updates in future and if you have any suggetions or error occurs then contact me in this email
 "alannixon2520@gmail.com" if you have any problems then share it with me. i will try to add the functions in my package